Eagle: Description

 Among the eagles are some of the largest birds of prey: only the condors and some of the Old World vultures are markedly larger.
 It is regularly debated which should be considered the largest species of eagle.
 They could be measured variously in total length, body mass, or wingspan.
 Different lifestyle needs among various eagles result in variable measurements from species to species.
 For example, many forest-dwelling eagles, including the very large harpy eagle, have relatively short wingspans, a feature necessary for being able to maneuver in quick, short bursts through densely forested habitats.
 Eagles in the genus Aquila, found almost exclusively in open country, are noted for their ability to soar, and have relatively long wings for their size.

 These lists of the top five eagles are based on weight, length, and wingspan, respectively.
 Unless otherwise noted by reference, the figures listed are the median reported for each measurement in the guide Raptors of the World in which only measurements that could be personally verified by the authors were listed.

 Habitat

 The eagles are generally distributed in all types of habitats and nearly all parts of the world.
 The birds can be found in northern tundra to tropical rainforests and deserts.
 In North America, bald eagles and golden eagles are very common.

-The other nine species are endemic to Central and South America.
-The birds have a highly concentrated population in the Africa and eastern hemisphere.
-Several islands in the Indian and Pacific Oceans are also rich and have distinct species of eagles.